 7. If You've Never Been to Hawaii - Pay a Visit

 • Treat yourself to a scouting trip.
 Before you book a venue, see it in person.
 Online photos may look amazing, but the real beach or ballroom may not live up.
+Schedule a tasting with your caterer or venue to get an idea of what type of food will be served at the event.

 • Comparison shop.
 By visiting several resorts/venues you can compare pros and cons and rest assured that your Hawaiian wedding will be every bit as wonderful as you dreamed it would be.